 Attention span and lesson length

-My shortest lesson is one hour, and for tweens, teens, and adults that usually fits naturally — about 50 minutes of real focus and a little breathing room.
+My shortest lesson is one hour, and for tweens, teens, and adults that usually fits naturally (about 50 minutes of real focus and a little breathing room).
 For a very young child, a full hour of sustained focus on any one subject is a lot.
-I can keep a young student engaged across a one-hour lesson by changing up what we're doing — a few minutes on a technique idea, then onto a song, then onto something ear-based — but for home practice I'd rather a 7-year-old do three 10-minute sessions spread across the day than sit down once and grind for half an hour.
+I can keep a young student engaged across a one-hour lesson by changing up what we are doing (a few minutes on a technique idea, then onto a song, then onto something ear-based), but for home practice I'd rather a 7-year-old do three 10-minute sessions spread across the day than sit down once and grind for half an hour.

 For parents of young students, my honest suggestion is to sit in on the lesson if your child is on the younger end, or at least be close by.
 Not to manage the content, but to hear what I asked them to work on so the at-home practice actually matches what we did together.
-A parent who knows what the week's assignment is can help a kid find 10 focused minutes before dinner.
-That's worth a lot.
+A parent who knows what the week's assignment is can help a kid find 10 focused minutes before dinner, and that is worth a lot!!

 Practice time and expectations

 This is the single biggest variable between students, and it tracks less with age than with life situation.
 A 10-year-old with school and sports might practice 15 minutes a day.
 A busy working adult with a job and kids might practice 20 minutes a day.
 A retired adult might practice 90 minutes a day and sometimes more.
-Progress scales with time-in, pretty directly.
-It's not about talent.
+Progress tracks pretty directly with the time you actually put in, and I do not think it has much to do with talent.

 I bring this up because both audiences tend to compare themselves to the wrong benchmark.
-A parent watches a YouTube video of a teenager who's been playing since age 5 and wonders why their 12-year-old isn't there after six months.
-A 45-year-old beginner watches the same video and assumes they've started too late.
-Neither reaction is useful.
-What matters is consistent, thoughtful time on the instrument.
+A parent watches a YouTube video of a teenager who has been playing since age 5 and wonders why their 12-year-old is not there after six months.
+A 45-year-old beginner watches the same video and assumes they have started too late.
+Neither reaction is useful, because what really matters is consistent, thoughtful time on the instrument.
 If two students put in the same hours the same way, they end up in roughly the same place.

-Set the expectation honestly: what progress looks like at 15 minutes a day is different from what it looks like at an hour a day, and both are fine.
-We just design the weekly assignment accordingly.
+It is worth setting the expectation honestly.
+What progress looks like at 15 minutes a day is different from what it looks like at an hour a day, and both are fine, we just design the weekly assignment accordingly.

 Motivation sources differ